kowsik11/Smart-Attendence-Management-System-Using-Jetson-Nano/README.md

 Secure Data Storage: Attendance records are securely stored in a local SQLite database to prevent unauthorized access.
 Real-Time Processing: The system runs in real-time, ensuring up-to-date attendance tracking without manual intervention.

-🤝 Contributing
-Feel free to fork this project, submit issues, and create pull requests.
-Contributions are welcome!

-Fork the repository
-Create your branch (git checkout -b feature-name) Commit your changes (git commit -am 'Add feature') Push to the branch (git push origin feature-name) Create a new pull request

-📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-### Emojis Added:
-- 🧑‍🏫 for the educational focus
-- 🎓 for student-related aspects
-- 📑 for table of contents
-- 📝 for project description
-- 🔑 for key features
-- 🧠 for system features
-- 🔧 for technologies
-- 🚀 for setup and running instructions
-- 🛡️ for security and accuracy
-- 🤝 for contributing
-- 📜 for license